 - 1 tablespoon (15 grams) water

 - Coarse salt

 - In a small bowl, sprinkle the yeast over 1 cup (237 milliliters) of the warm water.
 Stir to combine and let sit until frothy, about 10 minutes.

-- In the bowl of large food processor fitted with a dough blade or a large bowl, combine flour, sugar, and salt.
-Mix in the butter and frothy yeast with water and butter.
+- In the bowl of a stand mixer fitted with a dough hook or a large bowl, combine the flour, sugar, and salt.
+Slowly mix in the yeast with water and butter.
 If needed, slowly add the remaining 1/4 cup (60 milliliters) water to create a soft dough.

-- On a lightly floured surface, knead dough until smooth and elastic.
-Place in oiled large bowl, turning once to coat.
-Cover and let rise until doubled, 45 minutes to an hour.
+- On a lightly floured surface, knead the dough until smooth and elastic.
+Transfer to a large bowl, cover with plastic or a towel, and allow to rise until doubled, 1-2 hours.

-- In a large pot, bring 10 cups of water to a boil, then add baking soda.
-Gently place one loaf in boiling water for 30 seconds, turning halfway.
-Remove with a large slotted spoon to prepared baking sheet.
+- Gently place one loaf in boiling water for 30 seconds, turning halfway to coat both sides.
+Remove with a large slotted spoon to the prepared baking sheet.
 Repeat with other loaf.
-Brush each with egg wash and sprinkle with coarse salt.
-Cut a shallow "X" shape on top of the loaves or 3-4 parallel slashes across the top.

 - In a small bowl, beat together the egg yolk and water.

 - Brush each boiled loaf with the egg wash and sprinkle with coarse salt.
 Cut 3-4 parallel shallow slashes across the top with a sharp knife.